 Nevertheless, Wilson thinks that having a PlayStation 4 playground all for themselves will benefit Sony's fans, especially since they'll be newcomers in terms of platforms.
 He stressed that it probably wouldn't have been ideal to immediately pit the PS4 crowds against "the other console community" which has had the game for a while and knows exactly how everything works."

-Speaking of PlayStation 4 players, they've been looking forward to having a go at Path of Exile before 2018 ends but were left disappointed after Grinding Gear revealed that the PS4 version has been delayed to early February 2019.
+Speaking of PlayStation 4 players, they've been looking forward to having a go at Path of Exile before 2018 ends but were left disappointed after Grinding Gear revealed that the PS4 version to early February 2019.

 Wilson reminded that Christmas in New Zealand is quite a long holiday, where staff often take two or three weeks, which is still only part of the reason behind Path of Exile's PS4 delay.
 "In addition, there are shutdowns for publishers over Christmas.
 We wanted to make sure that we’ve given them enough time to actually test the game fully", Wilson added.